tradle/tradleconf/README.md

 If you have Terms and Conditions you want your customers to accept prior to interacting with your bot, add them in `./conf/terms-and-conditions.md` (see [./conf/terms-and-conditions.sample.md](./conf/terms-and-conditions.sample.md))

 You will also need to add a block in the `plugins` block in `conf/bot.json` to enable/disable the T's and C's.
 See the [plugin configuration](#terms-&-conditions) below.

+#### Custom KYC Services

+Several of the services Tradle pre-integrates with need to be enabled explicitly before use, and are launched in a separate AWS cloudformation stack.

+To enable them, run:

+`tradleconf set-kyc-services --remote --trueface-spoof --rank-one`

+This will enable the TrueFace Spoof and RankOne facial comparison services for use with the "trueface" and "rankoneChecks" plugins (see [Plugins](#built-in-plugins) below).

+After the command completes (10-15 minutes), you'll be able to configure the respective plugins

 ### Deploy